 The funny thing is, if you take a look around you, you’ll see your story is not so very different from the person next to you.

 Take the world of the working stiff.
 Ninety nine percent of the people you talk to have someone they work with that drives them crazy.
 There’s always a co-worker who talks with gum or food in their mouth, has a vocabulary made up of five or six words, or leaves a trail of potato chip crumbs from their desk to the bathroom, or squeaks their chair back and forth and back and forth back and forth.
-There’s someone who knows someone who knows someone who can get you a great deal, is sick twice as often and you or whose symptoms are enough to scare the hair off a rabbit, or are the first to complain that they are overworked, underpaid, and misunderstood.
-(Wait!
-That’s me!)
-There’s a dozen stories right there.
+There’s someone who knows someone who knows someone who can get you a great deal, is sick twice as often as you or whose symptoms are enough to scare the hair off a rabbit.

 Then there is the world of family.
 A labyrinth of people, traditions and bloodlines that, for better or worse, are with us all of our lives.
 We have kids that cross the line between naughty and nasty, mothers who are martyrs, fathers who are dictators, spouses who are inconsiderate.
 I imagine we all have a brother-in-law or sister-in-law who is linked to the planet Mars.
-We have the sister that collects bobble heads, and the uncle who makes his own vodka from potatoes in his garden.
-We have cousins who like to ski in their underwear and others who pull out calculators for the tip on a three-dollar sandwich.
+We have the sister that collects Beanie Babies, and the uncle who makes his own vodka from potatoes in his garden

 The world is not as big as you think.
 We all have people in our lives that we adore, all have people we could do without.
 The loves in our lives may be special and personal, but the irritations we experience are universal.
 Perhaps that is what connects us all.
 Our idiosyncrasies are their idiosyncrasies.
 My pain is your pain.